Deepakdalal081/selecting-stocks-for-vertical-spread-option-strategy/README.md

 ##
 Each strategy has distinct characteristics influenced by the **Greeks (Delta, Theta, Gamma, and Vega)**, which impact profit potential, risk exposure, and sensitivity to market conditions.<br/>
-This guide will provide an in-depth analysis of **each vertical spread, covering entry points, risk management, breakeven calculations, and real-world applications** to help traders make informed decisions.<br/>
+In the upcoming code will provide an in-depth analysis of **each vertical spread, covering entry points, risk management, breakeven calculations, and real-world applications** to help traders make informed decisions.<br/>
 ##
-Selecting Stocks for a **Bull Call or Bear Call Spread** Choosing the right stocks for a Bull Call Spread or Bear Call Spread requires a thorough analysis of market conditions.
+Selecting Stocks for a **Bull Call or Bear Call Spread** This code will help you choose the right stocks for a Bull Call Spread or Bear Call Spread requires a thorough analysis of market conditions.
 Two key technical **indicators—Bollinger Bands and Relative Strength Index (RSI)**—offer valuable insights into whether a stock is overbought or oversold, helping traders make informed decisions.

 In my **Python code**, I have classified stocks into **two categories based on these indicators**:<br/>